wolfwood/printed-keycap-mods/README.md

 ### Placement
 Two trackpoint placements are supported.
 The upper left corner of the home key, "index" or *index=true*, and the upper right corner of the home key, "middle" or *index=false*.

+## Stupid Stem Tricks
+For non-SCAD keycaps we can easily remove the stem using a `difference()` and replace it with whatever we like.
+This opens several possibilities.
+For SCAD keycaps we can likely tweak the source, or pass appropriate parameters.

+### MX Stem Swap
+The LPxMX profile is a choc keycap on an MX stem from @rsheldiii's [keyV2 library](https://github.com/rsheldiii/KeyV2.git) which was designed to be amenable to FDM printing.

+The height of the stem depends on the switches used.
+Most MX switches have 4.0 mm of travel, but speed switches have 3.5 mm of travel and so can use a slightly shorter stem.
+If this were mass production, we'd just use the larger size, but since we are custom printing keycaps we can choose to use shorter keycaps when possible.

+### Stem Offsets
+For dactyls using a typical cylindrical column placement, there is no issue with the keyswitches colliding.
+However, if we try to have a convex portion of our column (such as for the number row) the keycaps may be spaced far enough apart, the the switches below would collide.
+Using an offset stem allows us to pack keycaps more tightly, while spacing the switches far enough apart that they don't intersect.

+Currently only implemented for LPX.

 # Profiles
 ### [LPX](https://github.com/levpopov/LPX)
 No unmodified keycap is generated.
 Use [the source *.stl* file](https://github.com/levpopov/LPX/blob/main/LPX.stl).